qutip/qutip/doc/introduction.rst

 - It is possible to automatically compile time-dependent problems into c-code using Cython (if installed).

+- Python functions can be used to create arbitrary time-dependent Hamiltonians and collapse operators.

 - Solvers now return Odedata objects containing all simulation results and parameters, simplifying the saving of simulation results.

 .. important:: This breaks compatibility with QuTiP version 1.x.
 See :ref:`odedata` for further details.